fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

-## Rails (and maybe all the gems) doesn't have a matrix to say what Ruby version is compatible with each version
+## Rails and the most of the gems don't have a table to say what Ruby version is compatible with each version

 !SLIDE center